What does it mean to say "I love you"? And how do these three little words change our sense of ourselves, our commitments, and our future?

 There's a huge literature on the philosophy of trust.
 A good starting point is Katherine Hawley's Trust: A Very Short Introduction (OUP 2012).

-And, of course, the music track for this week's class is the Shirelles and their wonderful version of Will You Love Me Tomorrow.
+And, of course, the music track for this week is the Shirelles and their wonderful version of Will You Love Me Tomorrow.

 As suggested in the notes, Onora O'Neill's TED talk on trust is great.